-Attic pull-down stairs that are Improperly insulated & undammed
+Attic pull-down stairs that are improperly insulated and undammed.

-Attic pull-down stairs insulated, dammed, and weatherstripped
+Attic pull-down stair insulated, dammed and weatherstripped.

-Dam materials must be constructed to allow repeated access without compromising the dam durability (e.g. 2X, OSB, Plywood)
+[†] Dam materials must be constructed to allow repeated access without compromising the dam durability (e.g., 2X, OSB, plywood)

-^{}Materials & tools listed are only recommendations & may not include everything needed to complete the job ed Install dams to prevent insulation from falling out of attic.
+^{} Materials and tools listed are only recommendations and may not include everything needed to complete job.